ttaubert/octoblog/source/_posts/2012-10-08-building-a-live-green-screen-with-getusermedia-and-mediastreams.markdown

 What happens here is actually quite simple: we read the current video frame and extract its image data.
-We then iterate over all pixels in the frame and check if we found a green pixel - if so its opacity byte is set to zero, which means fully transparent.
+We then iterate over all pixels in the frame and check if we found a green one - if so its opacity byte is set to zero, which means fully transparent.
 The manipulated image data is put back into the canvas and we are done for now until the next animation frame is ready.

 ## The demo

-Take a look a the [live demo](/demos/green-screen/).
-You will need a recent Firefox/Chrome/Chromium build.
+Take a look at the [live demo](/demos/green-screen/), you will need a recent Firefox/Chrome/Opera build.
 Make sure that getUserMedia() support is enabled in your browser of choice.
 Hold a green object in front of the the camera and try it out yourself.
 Your camera and light setup is probably very different from mine so you might need to adjust the color check a little to make it work.